mgutz/dat/README.md

 In practice, SQL is easier to write with backticks.
 Indeed, the reason this library exists is my dissatisfaction with other SQL builders introducing another domain language or AST-like expressions.
+What's wrong with SQL anyways?

 Query builders shine when dealing with data transfer objects, records (input structs).

 ### Fetch Data Simply